Supporting people detained in Dungavel IRC and influencing policy on detention

 Ruth Kirkby

-Ruth has been volunteering with SDV for around seven years, visiting Dungavel regularly and providing phone support during the pandemic.
-She was involved I the Life After Detention group and worked with them as they made a film about their experiences after detention.
-She is keen to bring her experience of visiting Dungavel and supporting a variety of people detained in definitely to the Board.
+Ruth has been volunteering with SDV for around nine years, visiting Dungavel regularly and providing phone support during the pandemic.
+She was involved in the Life After Detention group and worked with them as they made a film about their experiences after detention.
+She brings her experience of visiting Dungavel and supporting a variety of people detained indefinitely to the Board.

 Mary Munro